The St. Kilda and Western Islands Cruise

 With an amazing array of locations to visit as we aim for the dual world heritage site, we will be spoilt for choices of places to stop.
 Mull, the Small Isles, the Inner and Outer Hebrides will all beckon.
 With careful weather watching going on, it won’t be long before we are taking on the North Atlantic and aiming for St. Kilda.

-St. Kilda at anchor
+St. Kilda at anchor.

 Day Seven: Time ashore

-Day 11: Arrival back to our destination port.
+Day Ten: Arrival back to Oban.

 NOTE: